The ideal 5G phone

-Google is offering two variants of the Pixel 4a: a regular model that is available for $350 and a 5G-enabled version that's going on sale later this year for $499.
-These are the differences between the two Pixel 4a variants, and which model is better suited for your needs.
+Google released two variants of the Pixel 4a: a regular model that originally went on sale for $350 and a 5G-enabled version that launched a little later for $499.
+Let's look at some of the other differences between the two Pixel 4a variants, and which model is better suited for your needs.

 Google Pixel 4a 5G vs. Pixel 4a: Similar aesthetic with a few key differences